 Who: Jessie Wente, Broadcaster, Indigenous Advocate & Pop Culture Philosopher

 His story: A celebrated film critic and broadcaster, Toronto-born and raised Jesse Wente is Ojibwe and a member of Ontario’s Serpent River First Nation.
-He is a columnist for CBC Radio’s Metro Morning, Executive Director of the Indigenous Screen Office and the only First Nations person to ever hold the position of Chair of the Canada Council for the Arts.
-Wente was named to Maclean’s 2020 Power List, Toronto Life’s Most Influential Torontonians of 2020, and he published his first book, Unreconciled: Family, Truth, and Indigenous Resistance, in September 2021.
+He was a columnist for CBC Radio’s Metro Morning for over 20 years, is the Strategic Advisor at the Indigenous Screen Office and the only First Nations person to ever hold the position of Chair of the Canada Council for the Arts.
+Wente was named to Maclean’s 2020 Power List, Toronto Life’s Most Influential Torontonians of 2020 and was awarded IABC/Toronto’s BMO Communicator of the Year in 2022.
+He is the author of Unreconciled: Family, Truth, and Indigenous Resistance.

 Keynotes: Diversity & Inclusion is a Necessity, Not a Choice; Unreconciled—Making Meaningful Change; Reconciling Representation: Indigenous People in Popular Culture